aliabbasjaffri/aliabbasjaffri.github.io/README.md

 *remote*
 - Freelanced on projects on Android and iOS
-- Learned about understaing requirements from the clients and leading a software engineering projects.
+- Learned about understaing requirements from the clients and leading solo software engineering projects.
--

 ### [Punjab Information Technology Board](https://www.linkedin.com/company/punjab-information-technology-board/)
 **Oct 2015 &rarr; Mar 2016**

-*remote*
-- Freelanced on projects on Android and iOS
+*Lahore, Pakistan*
+- Worked on the inital draft of an android application to [help provincial government track immunization records of new born babies](https://www.facebook.com/Har.Zindagi.Every.life.matters/) across the province of Punjab.
+- I was responsible for creating an android application which could work in low network coverage and was able to transmit information through an NFC chip implanted on every health care card issued to new born babies.
+The data would then sync with remote servers once there is availability of network coverage.

 ## Education